-- Earthquakes, which are likely to occur periodically in or near the area. - Erosion and Flood, with potential for coastal storm surge flooding and heavy rains causing strain on existing infrastructure. - Ground Failures and Landslide occurs in Southeast Alaska due to ground subsidence, melting permafrost, and other conditions. - Severe weather of all types associated with changing climate patterns. - Tsunami, which can occur but is generally of lower magnitude than other coastal communities. - Volcanoes, where distant eruptions can cause ash to threaten health and disrupt transportation. - Wildland Fire, a risk in the surrounding forest during dry conditions and human cause events.
+- Earthquakes, which are likely to occur periodically in or near the area. - Erosion and Flood, with potential for coastal storm surge flooding and heavy rains causing strain on existing infrastructure. - Ground Failures and Landslides occur in Southeast Alaska due to ground subsidence, melting permafrost, and other conditions. - Severe weather of all types associated with changing climate patterns. - Sustained loss of power or other similar technological failures - Tsunami, which can occur but is generally of lower magnitude than other coastal communities. - Volcanoes, where distant eruptions can cause ash to threaten health and disrupt transportation. - Wildland Fire, a risk in the surrounding forest during dry conditions and human cause events.